sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 with `rspec`

 ## Upgrade Ruby 1.9.3 to Ruby 2.0
-The last step is to upgrade to the preferred Ruby version for Rails 4.0 which is Ruby 2.0.
+The final upgrade step is to upgrade to the preferred Ruby version for Rails 4.0 which is Ruby 2.0.

 We first check out the *upgrade-rails-4* branch.